shv38339/Quidditch-Analytics/README.md

 ### Final Product

-Please follow the instructions of the file *EntireNetwork.R* to view just that, the entire 2012 season.
+Please follow the instructions of the file *Networks.R* to view just that, the entire 2012 season.
+Additionally, follow the instructions of *Network_runthrough.Rmd* for additional visualizations.

 ### Coming Soon (3/21/15)

-Subsetted networks of the following:

-    * Conferences
-    * Non-Conference games
-    * Conference games
+If I ever find the time, we'd like to create the following:

     * Shiny app for many other options, such as team's road to their respective bowl game (big maybe)

 #### File information and their respective CSVs